 “Economics is a study of humankind in the ordinary business of life; it examines that part of individual and social action which is most closely connected with the attainment and with the use of the material requisites of well-being.
 Thus it is on the one side a study of wealth; and on the other, and more important side, a part of the study of humanity.” – Alfred Marshall, Principles of Economics

 Economics is the study of how people and organizations make decisions, how they interact with each other, and how institutions and policies can be designed to improve people’s lives.
-The ambition of those who study economics is to understand the world around them both as it is and as it ought to be.
-The basic principles of economics are applied to a wide range of social and political challenges that confront us today.
-These include international trade, environmental protection, health care, development, domestic taxes, Federal Reserve policies, labor outsourcing, and the regulation of private business.
-The economics curriculum at St. Olaf includes theory, applications, institutional studies, and quantitative analysis.
+Economists strive to understand the world around them both as it is and as it ought to be.

 The economics major serves as excellent preparation for careers in a wide variety of fields, including economic analysis, banking, accounting, consulting, health administration, finance, business management, teaching, and international affairs.
 The economics major also provides a solid foundation for students wishing to pursue graduate studies in economics, public policy, business, and law.